fisadev/system-install/rat7/instructions.rst

 * 16 = dpi up
 * 17 = dpi down

+These same keys can be used to customize macros on your .xbindkeys file.

 On this line, you must update the mouse name with the name you got from ``xinput list``:

     MatchProduct "Mad Catz Mad Catz R.A.T.7 Mouse"